civiccc/mockr/README.md

 ## Introduction
-Mockr is a beautiful and fun app for managing mock-ups and images associate with a project.
+Mockr is a beautiful and fun app for managing mock-ups and images associated with a project.
 Mockr supports commenting on selections of the mock to enable a discussion on the topic.

 ## Setup - on Heroku